claresudbery/clare-wiki-ably/pages/organising/podcasts/audacity.md

 - Apparently it's not recommended, but...
 - If you really want to overwite existing content, do it like this:
-- Edit > Preferences > Tracks > Tracks Behaviors > Editing a clip can move other clips
+- Edit > Preferences > Tracks > Tracks Behaviors > Editing a clip can move other clips (turn that off)

 ### Replacing some content with silence